Martin explains the complexities of high-value client contracts and how our Legal team is transforming around digital

 It can be a demanding place to work, but our focus on digital means lawyers have a unique chance to develop their skills at the forefront of new technology.
 When you’re involved in shaping things from a legal perspective, the work is always intellectually stimulating.
 You also get the opportunity to collaborate with some brilliant minds, although the emphasis is on developing your own network to ensure you get the right support when you need it.

 Ultimately, Accenture is its people and I’m proud to work for an organisation that puts inclusion and diversity at its core.
-I think we probably need to encourage more women into the legal side of the business, but the way Accenture supports working mothers, LGBT employees and members of BAME communities is tangible across everything.
+We have a strong female presence at all levels within the legal team and the way Accenture supports working mothers, LGBT employees and members of BAME communities is tangible across everything.
 I’m involved in the Accenture African Caribbean Network (AACN), which aims to position the firm as an employer of choice for black people, enabling us to recruit, retain and grow talented people.

 From my own experiences, Accenture genuinely cares about employees as individuals.
-I love the flexibility I’m given in how I work and where I work, which means I have time for what’s important to me outside work – I love my wife and family, my cat, a whole range of sports and good food!
+I love the flexibility I’m given in how and where I work, which helps me plan more effectively for what’s important to me outside work – I love my wife and family and close friends, my cat, a whole range of sports and fitness and good food!
 More than that, however, I’ve had tremendous support in some difficult personal circumstances.
 I lost my mother and a brother within a year and, on each occasion, I was given all the time I needed to deal with these losses.
 No rush, no pressure to return to work, just reassurance and a chance to chat when I needed it.